 Individual & Group Counseling

 Crime Victims Council offers both individual and group counseling for anyone who is a victim of crime, families, and significant others.
 Counseling is provided by trained professionals and is available at no cost.
-Our counselors provide services both in the office and on-site at various locations including jails, schools, and community centers.
+Our counselors provide services both in the office and virtually, due to COVID-19.